TianFangzheng/RAMIS/readme.md

-## The code has been sorted out.
-Once the paper is accepted, it will be uploaded immediately
+## The code and pre-trained models have been sorted out.
+The pre-trained models are already accessible via the link.
+Once the paper is accepted, the code will be uploaded immediately.

 # RAMIS: Increasing Robustness and Accuracy in Medical Image Segmentation with Hybrid CNN-Transformer Synergy